Why you need Google Maps marketing

-All these trends go to show that local SEO matters in digital marketing.
+All these trends go to show that local SEO, or search engine optimization, matters in digital marketing—especially for local businesses.
+Local SEO is all about optimizing content so that your business appears higher in the local search engine results pages (SERPs) than your competitors in the local area.
 When you claim your business listing and make Google Maps marketing a priority, your ranking will rise and conversion rates will begin to spike.

 Before you begin planning out your Google Maps marketing strategy, create a free Google My Business account.
-This account is absolutely necessary if you want to manage and optimize your company’s Google Maps listing—which is what we’re here to do, after all.
+This account is necessary to manage and optimize your company’s Google Maps listing.

 - Head to the Google My Business landing page.